DanielLandonJr/applicationLocalization/README.md

 # Application Localization

-Application that demonstrates  for various languages.
+Application that demonstrates localization for various languages.

 ---